lrottler/numerical-mooc/README.md

+This is an extra line done on my local machine.
+No instructions on course website on how to do this from the command line on linux.

 #Practical Numerical Methods in Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by: